 After a long 13 month siege in 1714, Barcelona fell to the army of King Phillips during the war of Spanish Succession.
 To be able to keep direct control over Barcelona the king built the largest fortress, a star shaped “Citadel” or “Ciutadella” in Europe.
 A part of the district was demolished to make way for this fortress.
 However, the neighborhood was rebuilt after 30 years and is nowadays known as ‘Barceloneta’.

 The Zoo is considered to be the main attraction of Park Ciutadella.
-Over 7.500 animals representing four hundred different species can be found in this zoo which occupies about thirteen hectare of the park.
-Some of the most famous animals of the zoo include Gorillas, orangutans, dolphins, cheetahs, wolves, snow leopards, crocodile and alligators.
+Over 7.500 animals representing four hundred different species can be found in this zoo which occupies about thirteen hectares of the park.
+Some of the most famous animals of the zoo include Gorillas, orangutans, dolphins, cheetahs, wolves, snow leopards, crocodile, and alligators.
 This was also home to the famous Albino Gorilla Snowflake which attracted many tourists and locals.
-Unfortunately this star attraction died in 2003.
+Unfortunately, this star attraction died in 2003.

-Apart from the usual visits different type of guided tours and other activities are offered like over 20 different types of diverse workshops, field trips for children, excursions, personal training and educational courses and subjects in zoology for adults.
+Apart from the usual visits, a different type of guided tours and other activities are offered like over 20 different types of diverse workshops, field trips for children, excursions, personal training and educational courses and subjects in zoology for adults.

-There are several statues in the park; the one that stand out most is a large Stone Mammoth.
+There are several statues in the park; the one that stands out most is a large Stone Mammoth.
 Kids love to climb on its trunk.
 There is also a modern sculpture created by Antoni Clavé, entitled ‘Monument to the World Fair’.
-A more conventional statue commemorates General Prim, who made the demolition of the citadel possible.
+A more conventional statue commemorates General Prim, who made the demolition of the Citadel possible.

 If you are looking for an Apartment or Room near Ciutadella Park be sure to visit this park located in this wonderful area.

 - Address: Passeig de Picasso 21, 080033 Barcelona, Spain

 - Phone number: +34 807 11 77 00